wave-yoong/my-first-MD/first.md

 This is the second part of my awsome markdown document.

-# Homework for Next Week
+### Homework for Next Week

 well..
 I hope to make a good md, actually it would be a good chatbot.. ..

+>Markdown

+What could we do for the chatbot using these markdown features?